berigo/csharp-mvc5-tasks/README.md

 csharp-mvc5-tasks
 =================

-Outsourcing of developing tasks with c# and/or asp.net mvc5
+This repository is used for specification of tasks for developing web application.
+Tasks are defined with token TODO.